gravitational/teleport/docs/README.md

 #### Adding Nodes to Cluster

 Lets add another node to your cluster.
-Lets assume the other node can be reached by hostname `luna`.

-`tctl` command below will create a single-use token for a node to join and will print instructions for you to follow:
+Lets assume the other node can be reached by hostname "luna". `tctl` command below will create a single-use token for a node to join and will print instructions for you to follow:

 ```bash
 > tctl nodes add